-D.1 - 2512 Sonar Cable Connection.
+D.1 - 1512 Sonar Cable Connection.

 Connection details between the sonar USB Interface Unit and the Underwater Scanner are listed below.
-The connector used to mate to the Scanner is an Amphenol Pattern 105 shell size 14-19 socket female.
+The connector used to mate to the Scanner is a Jupiter Type FEDF10MT05-16-A-110 or an Amphenol Pattern 105 shell size 14-19 socket female.
 The connection to the USB Interface Unit can be either through an Amphenol pattern 105 shell size 12-10 pin male if an AC to DC variable supply is fitted or a 9-way D-type connector if not.